EMIR

 An " intragroup transaction" is an OTC derivative contract which meets the conditions set out in Article 3 of EMIR.
 These are summarised in the Key Concepts box: What is an intragroup transaction?

-Under Article 4(2) of EMIR, OTC derivative contracts which constitute intragroup transactions are exempt from the clearing obligation if either:
+Under Article 4(2) of EMIR, OTC derivative contracts which constitute intragroup transactions (see Key Concepts box: What is an intragroup transaction?) are exempt from the clearing obligation if either:

 (a) both counterparties are established in the UK or the EU (as applicable) and have given 30 days' notice to their respective competent authorities of their intention to use the exemption and there has been no objection; or